andkov/MReportingPublic/funding_2011a.md

 ## Goal 1
 Develop a sustainable, MIECHV home visitation program infrastructure of selected, multiple models matching consumer needs to program model goals.

- * **Objective 1**: Utilizing the completed Needs Assessment, choose evidence-based home visitation models for implementation in Oklahoma’s at-risk communities.
+ * **Objective 1**: Utilizing the completed Needs Assessment, choose evidence-based home visitation models for implementation in Oklahoma's at-risk communities.
 This objective was completed during Year 1.
 Models chosen include Nurse-Family Partnership, Healthy Families America, and Parents as Teachers.

  * **Objective 2**: Develop home visitation coalitions in each at-risk community to assist with coordinating home visitation services and to assure families are connected with the appropriate home visiting program.
 This objective was initiated during Year 1 and will continue throughout the duration of the project.